aplteam/Cider/docs/Cider-User-Guide.md

 Checking dependencies before publishing to the principal Tatin Registry is a good idea, in particular when one uses several Tatin Registries like a personal one, a company Registry and https://tatin.dev

-In such a scenario you might well install release candidates into a project that will eventually be published on https://tatin.dev, but of course not with a release candidate!
+In such a scenario you might well install release candidates into a project that will eventually be published on https://tatin.dev.
+However, when eventually the packaged **is** published on tatin.dev then you most likely don't want it to depend on release candidates anymore.

-The function `ListTatinPackage` helps put all build lists from all Tatin install folders of a given project on display, making it easy to check.
+The function `ListTatinPackage` puts all build lists from all Tatin install folders of a given project on display, making it easy to check.

 The following example was created in a workspace where the project `APLGit2` was opened.
 Because it is the only one Cider knows that it is supposed to deal with it.